Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Methodology

 \subsection{Aesthetics of the Network Visualization}

-For all the networks, we used the following aesthetics.
+For all the networks, we propose the following aesthetics.
 First, the words are arranged in concentric circles where the central words denote terms that have the highest node degree.
-First, we measure the words' degree to place the nodes in concentric circles.
-For this, we only considered whether the word appears in at least one finding sentence of each article, but we did not add up the frequency it appears in the article (i.e., by article, its maximum value is one).
-Suppose we assume there are: $n$ articles and $p$ words in the database.
-Then the nodes’ degree ($D$) would be given by Equation 1.
+To place the nodes in concentric circles, we only considered whether the word appears in at least one finding sentence of each article.
+However, we did not add up the frequency it appears in the article (i.e., by article, its maximum value is one).
+Suppose there are $n$ articles and $p$ words in the database, then the nodes’ degree ($D$) would be given by Equation 1.
 In Equation 1, $I_{\{.\}}$ denotes the indicator function, which returns 1 when the word $W_j$ appears in the findings sentences of article $A_i$ and 0 in any other case. \\

 Second, the edge weight denotes the weighted frequency the words appeared related in the findings.
-To measure the edge weight, we use the ratio of the number of times the relationship between the words appeared in one article divided by the number of times the same relation appeared in all the articles.
+To measure the edge weight, we use the ratio of the number of times the relationship between the words appeared in one article and then added up these ratios for all the articles.
 The edge weight ($EW$) would be given by Equation 2.
-In equation 2, $A_i(W_k,W_l)$ is 1 when there is a findings’ sentence that associates words $W_k$ and $W_l$ and 0 in any other case.\\
+In Equation 2, $A_{i,f}(W_k,W_l)$ is 1 when there is a finding sentence ($f$) that associates words $W_k$ and $W_l$ of article $i$ and 0 in any other case.\\